Myndex/SAPC-APCA/documentation/minimum_compliance.md

     - Lc 45: Minimum Large text
     - Lc 30: Minimum Any text
     - Lc 15: Invisibility point
-- A link to more complete explanations is adjacent to the levels list.
+- More complete explanations (or a link to) must be adjacent to the levels list.
-- A link to the font size/weight lookup tables is optional but preferred.
+- A link to the full font size/weight lookup tables is optional but preferred.

 ### APCA™ Compliant
 Use of the term "APCA™ Compliant" requires at a minimum: